Croatian Food – Discovering the delicious food of Croatia

 Ajvar is a Croatian condiment made from sweet bell peppers and eggplant.
 The peppers are roasted and crushed with pureed eggplant, salt, vinegar, hot peppers and garlic.

-Hollowed out zucchini is stuffed with ground meat, rice and spices and topped with cheese.
+Hollowed-out zucchini or peppers are stuffed with ground meat, rice and spices and topped with cheese.

 Croatia has a rich history of wine production and there are vineyards all over the islands and mainland.

 Malvazija is an indigenous white wine from Istria that is always a good bet if you’re stuck for choices at a restaurant.